groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Truevision TGA (Truevision Advanced Raster Adapter - TARGA) is used to store bitmap digital images developed by TRUEVISION.
+Represents a Truevision TGA (TARGA) file, which is used to store bitmap digital images developed by TRUEVISION.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/tga